 The specifications contain three critical high-level decisions necessary to finalize the Technology Roadmap, as depicted on the adjacent graphic.

 Cloud Deployment Model

 The Model is a distinct configuration of technical parameters, including proprietorship of the deployment infrastructure, where it resides, accessibility, and storage size.

+Increasingly, the business community is adopting public/private, hybrid cloud setups.
 Given the complexity of today’s digital-enabled commerce, no individual cloud structure can support the total needs of all types of companies.
-Increasingly, the business community is adopting public/private, hybrid cloud setups.
-A substantial amount of the company portfolio remains on-premises in a private, hybrid cloud architecture while less sensitive data and workloads relocate to one or more public clouds.
+As a result, a substantial amount of the company portfolio remains on-premises in a private, hybrid cloud architecture.
+At the same time, less sensitive data and workloads relocate to one or more public clouds.

 Cloud Service Category

 This component consists of a wide range of services delivered on-demand over the internet.
 These services provide affordable access to applications and resources without internal infrastructure or hardware.
 The selection of a cloud service provider determines the variety of specific cloud services available.
 The three preeminent providers: Microsoft Azure, Google Cloud, and Amazon Web Services (AWS), provide an extensive catalog of services to support business requirements.